muratk3n/thirdwave/en/README.md

 ---

 Truman was **not** a simple farmer.
-Politicians might allow such things to be said abt themselves or even help spread the commentsary thinking it'll help their "man of the people" image.
+Politicians might allow such things to be said abt themselves or even help spread the commentary to help their "man of the people" image.
 But reality is different.
 Truman had much experience before he became President.
 County judge, Civil Works admin, Senator, worked at a high-profile commitee, Vice President, *then* Potus.

 "But anyone can serve at the highest office look at Truman he was a simple farmer"